evmcnb/quartz-v3/content/Inflammatory Arthritis.md

 > TNF inhibitors eg adalimimab and immunomodulators such as rituximab are used in adults with highly active disease who have failed to respond to 2 DMARDs
 #### Psoriatic Arthritis

-- About 15% of people with psoriasis will develop psoriatic arthritis
+- About 15% of people with [[Psoriasis]] will develop psoriatic arthritis
 - Dactylitis & nail changes (onycholysis)
 - Increased CV risk
   ![|250](z_attachments/250.png)